The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Introduction

 When $q>4$ is sufficiently large, similar cluster expansion techniques (large $\beta$ is now replaced by large $q$) lead to an emergent order-disorder surface tension at the critical point, destroying the independence of mixing times and boundary conditions.
 Certain boundary conditions can destabilize the order-disorder phase symmetry, eliminating the exponential bottlenecks in the state space.
-Thus, when the boundary conditions are monochromatic or free, the mixing time of Swendsen--Wang was shown~\cite{GL16a} to be sub-exponential and is believed to be $n^{O(1)}$, governed by motion by mean-curvature.
+Thus, when the boundary conditions are monochromatic or free, the mixing time of Swendsen--Wang was shown~\cite{GL16a} to be~$\exp(n^{o(1)})$ and is believed to be $n^{O(1)}$, matching the above picture for the low temperature Ising model under plus boundary conditions.

 In the present paper, we investigate the relationship between mixing times and boundary conditions that interpolate between periodic and free/monochromatic, at the critical point of a discontinuous phase transition (see Figure~\ref{fig:main-results}).
 Our results hold for $q$ large enough, and are expected to hold whenever the order-disorder surface tension (see Def.~\ref{def:surface-tension}) is positive, which in turn should hold for all $q>4$.